Skip to content

 Path jarPath();

-ModuleHost host(); // CONTROLLER on platform modules
+ModuleHost host(); // CONTROLLER on the controller host

 Optional<ModuleDataStore> findMongoStorage();